vinctustech/oql/src/main/paradox/syntax.md

 AttributeName
 : An AttributeName is an identifier that corresponds either to the identifier given as the attribute name if it wasn't aliased, or to the alias if it was.

+### Query Language

+The query language is inspired by GraphQL.
+In the following grammar, all keywords (double-quoted string literals) are case-insensitive.

+#### Query Grammar Rules